kemixkoo/dubbo-demo/README.md

 ## Config Zookeeper

 1. `cp conf/zoo_sample.cfg conf/zoo.cfg`
-2. just do demo, no cluster. so the contents of zoo.cfg:
+2. Just do demo, no cluster. so the contents of zoo.cfg:
 ```
 tickTime=2000
 initLimit=10